Coaching and Support

 Business Model Canvas

 The business model canvas enables you to think about your new idea as a business.
 It helps you to consider the different elements of your business and to adapt your plans as you learn more about the sector you’re entering and responding to customer feedback.
-Watch these short videos to learn how to use the canvas effectively.
+Watch this short video to learn how to use the canvas effectively.

 Most people agree that conducting market research before launching a new business is a good thing.
 But how do you know what questions to ask?
 The Mom Test shows you how to ask questions in a way that not even your mother could lie to you.